davidkimai/ChatGPT-Decentralizes-System-Prompt/README.md

 # ChatGPT Decentralizes System Prompt

-## This research serves to illuminate the potential security breaches that recursion can discover, interpret, and mitigate before public exposure.
+## **`This research serves to advance frontier interpretability by illuminating the potential security breaches that recursion can discover, interpret, and mitigate before public exposure.`**

 ## This was performed in a GPT randomly selected from the **`Explore GPTs Store`, with no prior interaction history**